Adding Effects to Origami Shapes

 Converting Paint into Gold

-Double–click that orange color in “Swatches” window of Illustrator to open the “Swatch Options” window:
+Double–click that orange color in the “Swatches” window of Illustrator to open the “Swatch Options” window:

 Swatch options window of simple orange color in Illustrator